sgarciac/atproto-links/link_aggregator/readme.md

   - [ ] get count + most recent dids
   - [ ] get count with any dids from provided set
 - [~] write this readme
-- [ ] fix it sometimes getting stuck
+- [?] fix it sometimes getting stuck
   - seems to unstick in my possibly-different repro (letting laptop fall asleep) after a bit.
   - [ ] add a detection for no new links coming in after some period
+  - [x] add tcp connect, read, and write timeouts 🤞
 - [x] handle jetstream restart: don't miss events (currently sketch: rewinds cursor by 1us so we will always double-count at least one event)
   - [x] especially: figure out what the risk is to rotating to another jetstream server in terms of gap/overlap from a different jetstream instance's cursor (follow up separately)
   - [x] jetstream: don't rotate servers, explicitly pass via cli